FAQ's

 Is this what the branch chain amino acids (BCAA) do?

-What is the basis to the new InnovAAte products?
+What is the basis of the new InnovAAte products?

 Our research has shown that the body loses six specific amino acids at much faster rates in sweat and urine than other amino acids.
 These are referred to as high-demand amino acids (HDAA).
 These amino acids play a crucial role in various metabolic processes, including hormone production, neurotransmitter formation, DNA formation, folate metabolism, and others.